Gesh901/Aviation-Study/README.md

-We will now proceed with removing all the null values in the dataframe and obtain the summary statistics.
+We now proceed with removing all the null values in the dataframe and obtain the summary statistics.

 ```python